Evolution of Playground Safety

 Q & A with Sherri Pope, Superior's Playground Safety Expert

 Sherri received a mechanical engineering degree from Carroll Technical Institute in 1985 and worked in engineering for over 30 years.
 Starting a career in electrical power substations and moving to high-rise construction, Sherri began working for Superior in March of 1998, spending her most recent 19 years in the commercial playground industry.
-She worked with coworkers to start Superior’s IPEMA program and become a certified testing facility.
+She worked with coworkers to start Superior’s IPEMA program and help to become a certified testing facility.
 Sherri has been an active member of ASTM for more than 10 years, serving on the F15 sub-committee and keeping up with the latest developments in ASTM standards.
 In addition, she is a member of the IPEMA Equipment Certification Committee and has served as a member of IPEMA Board of Directors since January 2013.
-As our playground safety expert, she explains in detail the evolution of playground safety in this Q & A.
+As our expert in this arena, she explains in detail the evolution of playground safety in this Q & A.

 Q. What are some key safety standards for playgrounds?